philanc/slua/doc/ltbox.md

 	wait for an event
 	evt is a table provided by the caller.
 It is filled with the event details according to the event type.
+	timeout is an integer number of milliseconds. if timeout is -1 or not present, wait indefinitely for an event.
 	The function returns the event type, or (nil, error msg) event types:  0  timeout
 	              1  key pressed